 - Canada’s real estate market, particularly in Vancouver, accounts for approximately $46 billion in laundered money each year.

-- Australia identified $36 billion being laundered in 2022, with much of the activity tied to organized crime and international fraud schemes.
+- Australia has identified approximately $60 billion being laundered annually, with significant activity tied to organized crime and international fraud schemes.

 - Nigeria continues to be a hotspot for corruption-linked laundering, with over $15 billion moving through its financial system yearly.